colinpriest/bank-complaint-handling-fairness/documentation/html_report_specifications.md

   * three columns, each for a persona-injected tier
   * three rows, each for a baseline tier

-Result 3: Tier Impact Rate – Zero-Shot vs. N-Shot
+Result 3: Tier Impact Rate

 * filter and join the data:
   * SELECT